Criminal Background Checks

 - If the criminal record check indicates there are convictions, the vendor shall inform the Office of Human Resources.
-Human Resources shall then determine whether the convictions were previously disclosed/discovered during the employee’s initial hiring process, or whether the convictions present new information not previously known by the Univeristy.
-If the convictions represent new information, Human Resoures shall notify the President, Vice-President, or or Provost, Chief Financial Officer, or Chancellor, and the supervising department, and shall follow any adverse action procedures below.
+Human Resources shall then determine whether the convictions were previously disclosed/discovered during the employee’s initial hiring process, or whether the convictions present new information not previously known by the University.
+If the convictions represent new information, Human Resources shall notify the President, Vice-President, or or Provost, Chief Financial Officer, or Chancellor, and the supervising department, and shall follow any adverse action procedures below.

 - If convictions are discovered in the criminal record check (other than those convictions which were disclosed/discovered during the employee’s initial hiring process), the employee may be subject to progressive discipline up to and including termination from employment, unless the individual proves that the report is in error.
 The decision to discipline or terminate an individual with a conviction is solely at the discretion of the University.

 - Before the University takes any adverse action based in whole or in part on the results of the criminal background check, Human Resources must give the individual a pre-adverse action disclosure (pre-adverse letter).
 It must include:

 - the name, address, and phone number of the vendor that supplied the report